 - Let rise in a warm place until doubled, about 1-1/4 hours.
-Bake at 350° for 18-22 minutes or until golden brown.
+Bake at 350° until golden brown, 18-22 minutes.
 Meanwhile, in a small bowl, cream butter.
 Add honey; beat until light and fluffy.
 Remove rolls from pans to wire racks.
 Combine glaze ingredients; brush over warm rolls.
 Serve with honey butter.
 Yield: 5 dozen (1-1/4 cups honey butter).

 Originally published as Honey Whole Wheat Pan Rolls in Country Woman Christmas Annual 2002, p18